OUR PROJECT

 3. Forests are now highly susceptible to stand-replacing wildfire and insect epidemics due to elevated fuel levels.

-Fire resilience
+Fire Resilience:

 The measure of a forest’s ability to regenerate and adapt after a fire passes through.